infracloudio/nodejs-acorn/tutorial.md

 ## Create the Nodejs Application

-In this post we will create a simple Nodejs [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) app following [this](https://github.com/kubowania/battleships) repo.
+In this tutorial we will create a simple Nodejs [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) app following [this](https://github.com/kubowania/battleships) repo.
 It is a simple Battleship game that provides two modes you can play the game
 - Single Player
 - Multiplayer